ehmorris/origami-hue-example-app/Readme.md

 ```

 3. Make a PUT request to the following url, replacing the access token with your own.
-Proceed immediatly to the next step.
+Proceed immediately to the next step.

 ```
 curl -X PUT \